MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/resolving-dependency-conflicts.md

 - For a new module, this would add additional complexity to the design and implementaion
 - For an existing module, this would require significant refactoring

-There is a simplified solution to achieve side-by-side assembly loading, by

-- Hooking up a `Resolving` event to a custom Assembly Load Context
+There is a simplified solution to achieve side-by-side assembly loading, by hooking up a `Resolving` event with a custom `AssemblyLoadContext` instance.

-- Or, hooking up a `Resolving` event to `Assembly.LoadFile()`
+> **NOTE:** Do not use `Assembly.LoadFile` for the dependency isolation purpose.</br>
+> This API does load an assembly to a separate `AssemblyLoadContext` instance, but assemblies loaded by
+> this API are discoverable by PowerShell's type resolution code (see code [here][33]).
+> So, your module could run into the "_Type Identity_" issue when loading an assembly by `Assembly.LoadFile`
+> while another module loads a different version of the same assembly into the default `AssemblyLoadContext`.

-It comes with two limitations comparing to the above solution but requires much more less effort from the module author.
+It comes with two limitations comparing to the above solution but requires much less effort from the module author.
 Check out the [PowerShell-ALC-Samples][16] repository for the sample code and the detailed scenario analysis regarding this solution.